-Appendix Figure 1 maps the cross-county variation in average input wedges, which are similar across inputs but moderately smaller for materials (Appendix Table 2).
+Appendix Figures 1 and 2 show the cross-county variation in average input wedges, which are similar across inputs but moderately smaller for materials.
+Regional differences in the wedges are largely driven by differences in revenue shares, rather than differences in output elasticities.
 Average input wedges are roughly one-fifth to one-third, which is similar to measured input wedges for the modern United States (Rotemberg and White, 2021).
-Input wedges are initially higher in the Plains region, with associated larger input gaps (Appendix Table 3).
-These regional differences in the wedges are largely driven by differences in revenue shares (Appendix Table 4), rather than differences in output elasticities (Appendix Table 1).
-Average input wedges and gaps declined over this period, particularly in the Plains region, with the notable exception of a sharp temporary increase in labor wedges in the South in 1870 following the emancipation of enslaved people and a substantial restructuring of labor markets.
+Average county gaps are largest for materials, followed by labor and then capital.
+This is because materials expenditures are the largest share of total input expenditures, rather than materials having the highest input wedges.
+Average input wedges and gaps declined over this period, with the notable exception of a sharp temporary increase in labor wedges in the South in 1870 following the emancipation of enslaved people and a substantial restructuring of labor markets (Appendix Tables 2 - 4).
+Appendix Tables 5 - 7 report information by industry group instead of region.